 Let’s explore the benefits of proper insulation and how it can help keep your energy costs more manageable.

 What Is Home Insulation?

-Think of your homes insulation as the layer you wear underneath your jacket to keep warm in the winter.
-Or the thin shirt you keep on in the summer so you can stay cool but still covered from the elements.
-Insulation is packed inside your walls, attic, and basement and acts as a barrier to other areas where the temperature is different from the internal living space.
+Think of your home’s insulation as the layer you wear underneath your jacket to keep warm in the winter.
+Or the thin shirt you keep on in the summer so you can stay cool but still protected from the elements.
+Insulation is packed inside your walls, attic, and basement.
+It acts as a barrier to areas where the temperature differs from the internal living space.

-The purpose of insulation is to resist the flow of air while also providing a way of exchanging temperature between indoor and outdoor environments.
-In order to keep you and your family comfortable, heat lost during the winter has to be replaced by your furnace, and during the summer your air conditioner has to remove any heat stored in the home.
+The purpose of insulation is to resist airflow while also moderating temperature between indoor and outdoor environments.
+To keep you and your family comfortable, your furnace has to replace the heat lost during the winter.
+And during the summer, your air conditioner has to remove any heat stored in the home.

-- Fibreglass is one of the most common forms of insulation.
-Consisting of glass fibres that are either placed by hand or blown into a space by a professional.
+- Fibreglass batting is one of the most common forms of insulation.
+Consisting of glass fibres that are either placed by hand or blown into empty spaces by a professional.

-- Mineral Fibre is used in a similar manner that fibreglass, but it provides a lower R value with greater fire resistance and sound proofing benefits.
+- Mineral fibre is used similarly to fibreglass but provides a lower R-value with greater fire resistance and soundproofing benefits.

-- Rigid Foam come in sheets and are used for the insulation of the foundation of a home.
-This type of insulation has some of the highest R- values but is more difficult to install.
+- Rigid foam boards come in sheets and are used for the insulation of the foundation of a home.
+This type of insulation can have a high R-value but is more challenging to install.